rjfarmer/ads_my_citations/README.md

 with your ORCID number.

-Edit ads\_rss.py and set your home folder.
+Edit ads\_rss.py and set your home folde, sudo is needed as we add store the feed in /var/www/html

 Run with: